-The provision of physical end-user (Secure) Signature Creation Device ((S)SCD) Services, namely the LuxTrust Smart Card and other smart token provisioning facilities services under the CPS, in compliance with the relevant LuxTrust CPs is ensured by INCERT, under a signed contractual agreement with LuxTrust S.A. acting as CSP.
+The provision of physical end-user (Secure) Signature Creation Device ((S)SCD) Servicess is ensured by the external providers supporting LuxTrust activities under a signed contractual agreement with LuxTrust S.A. acting as CSP.

-The provision of LuxTrust Signing Server facilities, under the CPS, and in compliance with the relevant LuxTrust CPs is ensured by Clearstream Services under a signed contractual agreement with LuxTrust S.A. acting as CSP.
+The provision of LuxTrust Signing Server facilities, under the CPS, and in compliance with the relevant LuxTrust CPs is ensured by the external providers supporting LuxTrust activities under a signed contractual agreement with LuxTrust S.A. acting as CSP.